RashmiSharma1191/RashmiSharma1191/README.md

 🏃‍♀️ Step into the world of data-driven insights with me.

-I’m a data analytics professional with a passion for uncovering trends, optimizing strategies, and translating complex data into clear business stories.
+I’m a data analytics professional with a passion for uncovering trends, optimizing strategies, and translating complex data into actionable business insights.
+My journey started in digital marketing and SEO, where I worked on campaigns, keyword research, competitor analysis, and performance tracking — this sparked my interest in using data to make informed decisions and drive results.

 💡 My expertise lies in:
 - Data cleaning, analysis, and visualization,